 The scientific name P. ochraceus suggests an ochre body color but most sea stars I encounter on the outer shores are purple.
 The photo above shows two color phases, purple and ochre-ish.
 Whenever I see two or more color forms I wonder if there is a genetic versus environmental basis and if there are tradeoffs that allow both forms to exist.
 This particular polymorphism has been studied and if you want to learn more about it check out Harley et al., 2006.
 In the opening photo for this post the purple to ochre ratio is about 5:1.
 Next time you are out at low tide try counting the color phases to determine the ratio for your area.

-If you find P. ochraceus on a sandy beach as I did early in the morning on June 15, 2012, something is wrong.
-A gull or human has plucked it off a rock or some other accident has befallen it.
-On the sandy beaches, beachcombers almost never see P. ochraceus unless there are some rocks about but they will almost always encounter evidence of a somewhat similar creature, the sand dollar.
+If you find P. ochraceus on a sandy beach as I did early in the morning on June 15, 2012 (above), something is wrong.
+A gull or human has plucked it off a rock, or some other accident has befallen it.
+On the sandy beaches, beachcombers almost never see P. ochraceus unless there are some rocks about but they will almost always encounter evidence of the sand dollar.

 This is the test or shell of the eccentric sand dollar, Dendraster excentricus.
 Sand dollars, like sea stars, are echinoderms, a group that also includes brittle stars, sea urchins and sea cucumbers.
 Eccentric sand dollars are common on sandy seabeds in the subtidal zone and their tests frequently wash up on sandy beaches.
 Live D. excentricus are dark colored and covered with tiny spines.
 Live sand dollars are rarely encountered on the exposed coast; it takes a good low tide.
-They will be found in the lowest reaches of the infralittoral fringe and the best beds, no question, are subtidal.
-If you are out on a sandy beach on a really low tide, say -1.5′ or lower, you might find a live sand dollar, or if you’re in the right place, a dense bed.
+They will occasionally be encountered in the lowest reaches of the infralittoral fringe and the best beds, no question, are subtidal, often in the bays.

 If you love echinoderms and think perhaps radial symmetry is for you, check out Christopher Mah’s The Echinoblog.